icambron/timestack/index.markdown

 you to override the way Timestack renders time ranges at a lower level.
-The default implementation handles all the stuff about checking whether we're looking at days or years and formatting accordingly, so you're a bit on your own if you override.
+The default implementation handles all the stuff about checking whether we're looking at days or years and formatting accordingly, so you're a bit on your own if you override it.
 But one great use case for this is using a third-party library to format the time ranges.
 For example, here's how to use Timestack with [Twix](https://github.com/icambron/twix.js):

 {% highlight javascript %}